survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 IE 8 # And IE 8
 ```

 W> It is important to note that *browserslist* rules are evaluated as **or**.
-If any of the rules matches, then the given browser will be supported by the definition!
+A browser matched by any of the definitions is included in the result.

 ## Conclusion